Minimal and nearly minimal measure expansions in connected unimodular groups: Outline of the argument

-Let us first explain the second step to see that the pseudometric idea is plausible.
-Until the end of this section, we will focus on the case where $G$ is compact with the other case treated similarly.
-If $\chi: G \to \TT$ is a continuous and surjective group homomorphism, and $d_\TT$ is the Euclidean metric on $\TT$, then setting $d(g_1, g_2) = d_\TT(\chi(g_1), \chi(g_2))$, it is easy to see that $d$ is a pseudometric on $G$ with the ``linear'' property that
+The bulk of the second step is to produce a continuous group homomorphism onto $\RR$ or $\TT$ from the data of a pseudometric as in~\eqref{eq: almostlinearlyadditivelyofdA}.
+Let us assume we already had a continuous surjective group homomorphism $\chi: G \to \TT$, and $d_\TT$ is the Euclidean metric on $\TT$.
+Set $d(g_1, g_2) = d_\TT(\chi(g_1), \chi(g_2))$.
+It is easy to see that $d$ is a pseudometric on $G$ with the ``linear'' property in \eqref{eq: almostlinearlyadditivelyofdA} with $\varepsilon=0$.
+In this case $\chi$ can be recovered from $d$ by noticing that